 All Tennessee Arts Commission sponsored programs, services, and facilities are fully accessible to all Tennessee artists and citizens.
 Artists representing Tennessee’s diverse artistic and cultural heritage are urged to apply and participate in programs and activities.
 No person on the basis of race, color, national origin, disability, age, religion or sex shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs and employment provided by the Commission and its contracting agencies.
 If an individual believes he or she has been subjected to discrimination, he/she should contact the Commission’s Director of Arts Access, Kim Johnson, (615) 532-9797.

-Requested funds must be listed under only one expense category in the budget section for one of the following:
+Requested funds must be listed under one or two expense categories in the budget section for one or two of the following:

 - In-state travel and/or lodging for artists